Elzoog/Probabilistic-Melody-Generator/README.md

 1)  As individual files on this web site.
 2)  As a zip file, ProbableisticMelodySource.zip

+Keep in mind that I created it using the Netbeans 8.2 IDE   I can't speak to how easy, or difficult, it would be to edit it using Eclipse.

 Please send any comments to

 Brian M. Dean